Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: The model

 \subsection{The generalized Gross-Pitaevskii equation}

-A generic theoretical model of the impact of an additional coherent beam on non-equilibrium condensation in a spatially extended planar geometry can be obtained by combining the theories developed in Refs.~\onlinecite{Carusotto:PRL2004} and~\onlinecite{Wouters:PRL2007} for respectively the coherent and incoherent pumping schemes.
+A generic theoretical model of the impact of an additional coherent beam on non-equilibrium condensation in a spatially extended planar geometry can be obtained by combining the theories developed in Refs.~\onlinecite{Wouters:PRL2007} and~\onlinecite{Carusotto:PRL2004} for respectively the incoherent and coherent pumping schemes.
 This leads to a classical field equation for the in-cavity field $E(\textbf{r},t)$ in the form:

 Here, $\omega_0$ is the resonance frequency of the planar cavity and $m^*$ is the effective photon mass.
 Spatial derivatives are taken along the $\{x, y\}$ in-cavity directions only, while the field along $z$ is considered to be frozen in the lowest cavity mode.
 The non-linear term proportional to the interaction constant $g$ describes the shift of the optical mode due to a $\chi^{(3)}$ susceptibility of the cavity material and/or exciton-exciton interactions.
-The terms on the second line describe pumping and dissipation: $\gamma$ is the linear loss rate, $P$ is the strength of the incoherent pump and $n_s$ is the gain saturation density.
-The coherent drive is assumed to be monochromatic and at normal incidence, with a spatially constant amplitude $E_{inc}$ and a frequency $\omega_{inc}$.
-In this work, we will indicate the field equation \eqref{starting field equation} as a generalized Gross-Pitaevskii equation describing the dynamics of a non-equilibrium condensate.
+The terms on the second line describe pumping and dissipation: $\gamma$ is the linear loss rate, $P$ is the strength of the incoherent pump and $n_{sat}$ is the gain saturation density.
+We describe the coherent drive within a rotating-wave approximation and we take it to be monochromatic and at normal incidence, with a spatially constant amplitude $E_{coh}$ and a frequency $\omega_{coh}$.
+In this work, we will indicate the field equation \eqref{starting field equation} as a generalized Gross-Pitaevskii equation (GPE) describing the dynamics of a non-equilibrium condensate.
 In other contexts, very similar equations go under the name of Lugiato-Lefever equation~\cite{columbo2021unifying,Lugiato:Varenna} or Complex Ginzburg-Landau equation~\cite{Aranson:RMP2002}.

-For analytical convenience, it is useful to rewrite the field equation \eqref{starting field equation} in a rotating frame at $\omega_{inc}$, so to remove any explicit time-dependence from the evolution equation.
-This leads to an equation for the slowly varying field $\bar{E}(\textbf{r},t) = E(\textbf{r},t)e^{i \omega_{inc} t}$ in the form
+For analytical convenience, it is useful to rewrite the field equation \eqref{starting field equation} in a rotating frame at $\omega_{coh}$, so to remove any explicit time-dependence from the evolution equation.
+This leads to an equation for the slowly varying field $\bar{E}(\textbf{r},t) = E(\textbf{r},t)e^{i \omega_{coh} t}$ in the form

-where we have defined $\Delta=\omega_{inc}-\omega_{0}$ as the detuning between the coherent drive and the resonant cavity.
-With no loss of generality, we assume in the following that $E_{inc}$ is real-valued and positive.
+where we have defined $\Delta=\omega_{coh}-\omega_{0}$ as the detuning between the coherent drive and the resonant cavity.
+With no loss of generality, we assume in the following that $E_{coh}$ is real-valued and positive.